 Acknowledgments

-We thank Booster Robotics for providing the robot platform, experimental environment, and technical support.
-This work was partly supported by STI 2030-Major Projects (No. 2021ZD0201402, No. 2021ZD0201401), Beijing Natural Science Foundation (No. L243004), and Tsinghua University Initiative Scientific Research Program (Student Academic Research Advancement Program: Zhuiguang Special Project, No. 20257020011).
+We thank Booster Robotics for providing the robot platform, experimental facilities, and technical support.
+We thank Beijing Beiao Group Corp.
+Ltd. for providing access to the testing venue.
+We thank Tinglong Zheng and Yunkang Cheng for assistance in data collection and experiments.
+This work was partly supported by STI 2030-Major Projects (nos.
+2021ZD0201402 and 2021ZD0201401), the Beijing Natural Science Foundation (no. L243004), and the Tsinghua University Initiative Scientific Research Program (Student Academic Research Advancement Program: Zhuiguang Special Project, no. 20257020011).

 BibTeX